ED Freezes Reliance Anil Ambani Group Assets Worth 11.2 Billion Rupees

 Overview

-The Enforcement Directorate (ED) has issued a provisional attachment order for assets worth Rs 3,084 crore linked to the Reliance Anil Ambani Group.
-The attached properties include the Ambani family residence in Mumbai, Reliance Centre building in New Delhi, and various other properties across multiple cities.
-The investigation focuses on alleged fund diversion and money laundering by Reliance Home Finance Ltd (RHFL) and Reliance Commercial Finance Ltd (RCFL), stemming from investments made by Yes Bank between 2017 and 2019.
-The probe has also expanded to include Reliance Communications Ltd (RCom) for an alleged loan fraud of Rs 13,600 crore.
+The Enforcement Directorate (ED) has frozen assets worth ₹11.2 billion ($134 million) belonging to the Reliance Anil Ambani Group.
+This includes 18 properties, bank balances, and shares.
+The action is part of an ongoing investigation into alleged fund diversion and money laundering by group companies.
+The probe focuses on Reliance Home Finance Ltd (RHFL) and Reliance Commercial Finance Ltd (RCFL), stemming from investments made by Yes Bank.
+The investigation has also expanded to include Reliance Communications Ltd (RCom) for an alleged loan fraud of ₹13,600 crore.

 23686831